Faculty: Starting the Spring Semester Safely

 As you return to campus, please remember our existing safety principles, including:

 - Wear a face covering.
 We remind you that face coverings are required in all indoor spaces on all our campuses.
 During this omicron surge good options are, a KN95 mask, a surgical mask or a face covering with two or more layers of washable, breathable fabric (preferably 50% cotton/50% polyester) that completely covers your nose and mouth, fits snugly against the sides of your face and has a pliable nose bridge that can seal around the nose.
+However, instructors who can maintain a safe six-foot distance from their students may elect to teach without wearing a mask.
 We urge you to follow the Flashes Safe Eight safety principles diligently.
 Thoroughly wash your hands often and monitor your health daily.

 - Get vaccinated.
 For anyone who has not been vaccinated, we urge you to do so.
 This step is more important than ever as omicron spreads.
 Vaccines and boosters are available at the DeWeese Health Center on our Kent Campus and at various locations throughout the state, which are convenient to our Regional Campuses.
 While the vaccine may not stop you from getting the virus, it has proven strongly effective at lessening symptoms and preventing serious illness, hospitalizations and death.